Physical measures for mostly sectional expanding flows: Introduction and statement of results

-The physical/SRB measures provided by Theorem~\ref{mthm:fabvnosing} are also $cu$-Gibbs states, that is, they also satisfy~\eqref{eq:fPesin} implying, in particular, that all transversal directions to the flow direction in $E^{cu}$ have positive Lyapunov exponents.
+that is, the physical measures are \emph{$cu$-Gibbs states}.
+The results from Leddrappier-Young~\cite{LY85} are still valid in our setting, that is, ergodic physical measures satisfying~\eqref{eq:fPesin}, supported on partially hyperbolic attractors in our setting, admit a disintegration into conditional measures along the unstable manifolds of almost every point, which are absolutely continuous with respect to the induced Lebesgue measure on these submanifolds -- see e.g.~\cite{AraPac2010s} for the three-dimensional case, and~\cite{araujo_2021} (and references therein) for the general case.

-\begin{example} Anosov flows and hyperbolic attractors (attracting basic pieces of the spectral decomposition of Smale) admit a physical/SRB probability measure whose basin covers the trapping region except a zero volume subset \cite{KH95}, and are non-uniformly sectional expanding, with no singularities.
+\begin{example}[Hyperbolic examples] Anosov flows and hyperbolic attractors (attracting basic pieces of the spectral decomposition of Smale) for smooth vector fields admit a physical/SRB probability measure whose basin covers the trapping region except a zero volume subset \cite{KH95,fisherHasselblatt12}, and are asymptotically sectional hyperbolic, with no equilibria.

-In fact, the central-unstable bundle splits $E^{cu}_\Lambda=\RR\cdot G\oplus E^u$ into a pair of continuous subbundles: the direction of the flow and an unstable bundle (uniformly contracting in negative time) $E^u$, which projects $\cO\cdot E^u=N^{cu}$ into an uniformly sectional expanding subbundle for the Linear Poincar\'e Flow; see e.g.~\cite{AraPac2010}. \end{example}
+In fact, the central-unstable bundle splits $E^{cu}_\Lambda=\RR\cdot G\oplus E^u$ into a pair of continuous subbundles: the direction of the flow and an unstable bundle $E^u$ (uniformly contracting in negative time).